tiagoporto/generator-swill-boilerplate/README.md

 │  │  ├─ apple-touch-icon.png // Icon for Safari on iOS
 │  │  │
 │  │  ├─ crossdomain.xml // Permission to handle data across multiple domains
 │  │  │
-│  │  ├─ example.html // Simple page with example of the components
-│  │  │
 │  │  ├─ favicon.ico //Icon for address bar and bookmark
 │  │  │